 LXD is a next-generation system container manager.
 It offers a user experience similar to virtual machines but using Linux containers instead.

 It’s image-based with pre-made images available for a wide number of Linux distributions and is built around a very powerful, yet pretty simple, REST API.
 To get a better idea of what LXD is and what it does keep reading.
 The LXD project was founded and is currently led by Canonical Ltd with contributions from a range of other companies and individual contributors.

-The core of LXD is a privileged daemon which exposes a REST API over a local unix socket as well as over the network (if enabled).
+The core of LXD is a privileged daemon that exposes a REST API over a local Unix socket as well as over the network (if enabled).

 Some of the biggest features of LXD are:

-- Scalable (from containers on your laptop to thousand of compute nodes)
+- Scalable (from containers on your laptop to thousands of compute nodes)

 - Intuitive (simple, clear API and crisp command line experience)

 - Image-based (with a wide variety of Linux distributions published daily)

 - Support for Cross-host container and image transfer (including live migration with CRIU)